tamchamhai/tipsjs-node-blog-app/src/docs/index.md

 ## Middlewares
 Describe the purpose of middlewares and how they can be used in request/response handling.
 - **[Middleware Name 1]**
   - [Description]
   - [Usage]
 - **[Middleware Name 2]**
   - [Description]
   - [Usage]
 - ...

+## Utils
+Describe the purpose of middlewares and how they can be used in request/response handling.
+- **constants.js**
+  - Description: Contain all constant variable in project.
+- ...

 ## Configuration Files